In recent years, Nora Turato has emerged as one of the most exciting new voices on the contemporary art scene.

 Each of the five multi-part vitreous enamel panels is mounted on steel and demonstrates a sculptural quality.
 Their phrases are rendered in a serif font, which Turato developed in collaboration with Sam de Groot and Kia Tasbihgou.
 Reminiscent of 1980s vector graphics, the work’s grids depict tunnels with a central vanishing point or round shapes in prime colors.
 A visual symbol of the decade, the grid is representative of its optimism for technology and a computer-driven society.

 The artist’s wall paintings amplify the tension between form and content she generates through her slow and deliberate mode of production.
 Easily confused for digital creations, their meticulous precision is achieved by hand; Turato designs stencil patterns, which are printed on paper, taped to the wall, cut out and then filled with multiple layers of paint.

 Nora Turato (*1991, Zagreb) lives and works in Amsterdam.
-Recent solo exhibitions include Museum of Modern Art, New York (2022), Secession, Vienna (2021), MGLC: International Centre of Graphic Arts, Ljubljana (2020), Sammlung Philara, Düsseldorf (2020), Serralves Museum of Contemporary Art, Porto (2019), Kunstmuseum Liechtenstein (2019) and Beursschouwburg, Brussels (2019).
-Nora Turato will be presenting new work at Performa in New York and in an upcoming solo exhibition at Stedelijk Museum, Amsterdam, in early 2024.
+Her newest performance was commissioned by Performa and will premiere in November during the Performa Biennial 2023 in New York.
+Recent solo exhibitions include Museum of Modern Art, New York (2022), Secession, Vienna (2021), Centre Pompidou, Paris, MGLC: International Centre of Graphic Arts, Ljubljana, and Sammlung Philara, Düsseldorf (all 2020), Serralves Museum of Contemporary Art, Porto (2019), Kunstmuseum Liechtenstein (2019), and Beursschouwburg, Brussels (2019).
 Her works will be included in a group exhibition at Schinkel Pavillon and Brücke-Museum in Berlin, which opens in September.